Darkness of Man: Plot

 on Jayden`s youth and him looking up to his lifestyle.
 Soon an on-going gang war comes to a head, now; Hatch has no choice but to call on the darkness inside.
 As the turf war gets out of control Hatch will go through anyone who gets in his way of protecting Jayden and his grandfather.

 Production

 In November 2022, it was announced that an action film titled Darkness of Man was in development, with James Cullen Bressack directing, co-producing and co-writing the screenplay.
 Jean-Claude Van Damme was cast in the lead role as Russell Hatch.
 In March 2024, with the release of the official trailer, it was revealed that Kristanna Loken, Emerson Min, Spencer Breslin, Sticky Fingaz, and Shannen Doherty had joined the cast.

 Release

-In February 2023, Saban Films acquired the distribution rights to the film.
+In February 2023, Saban Films acquired distribution rights to the film in the U.S., U.K., Australia, New Zealand, Africa, Spain, and Scandinavia.

-Darkness of Man was released on VOD on May 21, 2024.
+Darkness of Man was released on VOD on May 21, 2024 with a DVD release following in June.